IFilm (TV channel)

-In 2013, iFilmفارسی started an additional channel, broadcasting all content فارسی ارده.
+In 2013, iFilm started an additional channel, broadcasting all content dubbed in English.

 Programs

 The iFilm Network is a 24-hour TV channel, broadcasting an 8-hour block which is repeated twice, starting at 6:30PM Tehran Time.
 Programming includes TV series, movies, live quizzes on arts, backstage documentaries on films and ongoing productions, movie and film reviews, short films and documentaries about Iran.
 It usually shows series that already aired from various IRIB channels, but it has had a successful series production, Yadavari (Remembrance) (2013).

 In 2015, iFilm was shortlisted by an international jury for a prestigious Eutelsat TV Award.